 Edit: Since publishing, I've been told that bespoke tailoring and tweed are still somewhat common among British aristocracy.
 Although I believe they're less exclusive and less common than before, I can only share my perspective as an American, where good tailoring is a true niche interest.

-So, you might think of people who hang out as country clubs as rich.
+So, you might think of people who go to preparatory schools and hang out as country clubs as rich.
 And they are.
 But old money is a different kind of rich.
 It's deep, inherited generational wealth.
 If they have a country club, it's one too exclusive for you to join with money, if you can even find out it exists.
 But they might just spend time at their estates, or spend time traveling.
 Their estates might be bigger than your local country club.

 While Ivy and prep are aesthetics that you might see at a country club, in Nantucket, on New England college campuses, and in prep schools, they are very ubiquitous styles in the US and abroad, and it's not accurate to think of either aesthetic as particular to old money.
 Old money might send kids to prep school, where they might wear prep school uniforms, but they're not especially likely to wear their school uniforms their whole life long.